 Dr Iain Stewart explains the theory that steam from volcanoes and water from comets filled the Earth's oceans.

-Earth formed around 4.54 billion (4.54×109) years ago by accretion from the solar nebula.
-Volcanic outgassing likely created the primordial atmosphere, but it contained almost no oxygen and would have been toxic to humans and most modern life.
-Much of the Earth was molten because of extreme volcanism and frequent collisions with other bodies.
-One very large collision is thought to have been responsible for tilting the Earth at an angle and forming the Moon.
-Over time, the planet cooled and formed a solid crust, allowing liquid water to exist on the surface.
-The first life forms appeared between 3.8 and 3.5 billion years ago.
-Photosynthetic life appeared around 2 billion years ago, enriching the atmosphere with oxygen.
-Life remained mostly small and microscopic until about 580 million years ago, when complex multicellular life arose.
-During the Cambrian period it experienced a rapid diversification into most major phyla.
+Earth formed around 4.54 billion years ago by accretion from the solar nebula.
+Volcanic outgassing probably created the primordial atmosphere and then the ocean; but the atmosphere contained almost no oxygen and so would have been toxic to most modern life including humans.
+Much of the Earth was molten because of frequent collisions with other bodies which led to extreme volcanism.
+A "giant impact" collision with a planet-sized body is thought to have been responsible for forming the Moon.
+Over time, the Earth cooled, causing the formation of a solid crust, and allowing liquid water to exist on the surface.